expressjs/multer/StorageEngine.md

 implement the `_removeFile` function.
 It will receive the same arguments as `_handleFile`.
 Invoke the callback once the file has been removed.

+The `destination` option may be given either as a string directory path or as a `function (req, file, cb)`, mirroring the option accepted by `multer.diskStorage()`.
+The template below accepts both forms.

 ## Template

 ```javascript